Updated: Mar 25

 I must admit there was a point in time in my life that I really, really wanted them, and I was afraid of getting too old.
 To be honest with you though, I am now 33, and I just don’t see that in my near future.
 I have come to the acceptance that I may never have children .... bear them at least ... and you know what?
 You guessed it, that is all right!!!

 When people usually ask me that question, I normally say “Well, what ever God has for me in life.
 It may not be my purpose here on earth to bear children, that may not be in God’s plans.
 It may be in his plans for me to adopt.
 I mean there are a lot of kids out in this world who are abandoned and do not have anyone to take care of them.
-Maybe if I adopt that one kid that needs me, that kid just might end up being the next president or something.
+Maybe if I adopt that one kid that needs me, they just might end up being the next president or something.
 But had not I adopted him/her, they might have just ended up in the streets or in jail for the rest of their lives.
 Maybe that is one reason why I, Jenny Chamberlain was created.
 Created to love someone else’s child”.

 Sometimes we need to get those little desires, goals that we placed in the back of our heart out and blow the dust off.
 When we do, we allow them to become vibrant again living in the forefront of our hearts.

 I turn 48 on January 3rd, in March of 2019 I should have my 1st placement for a foster child.
-Thirteen years later.. answering the call and fulfilling a dream.
+Thirteen years later.., answering the call and fulfilling a dream.
 Wow.
 Life is awesome!